Grotesque: In literature

 Another major source of the grotesque is in satirical writings of the 18th century.
 Jonathan Swift's Gulliver's Travels provides a variety of approaches to grotesque representation.
+Corporeal hybridity is an essential marker in Swift.
 In poetry, the works of Alexander Pope provide many examples of the grotesque.

 In fiction, characters are usually considered grotesque if they induce both empathy and disgust.
 (A character who inspires disgust alone is simply a villain or a monster.)
 Obvious examples would include the physically deformed and the mentally deficient, but people with cringe-worthy social traits are also included.
 The reader becomes piqued by the grotesque's positive side, and continues reading to see if the character can conquer their darker side.
 In Shakespeare's The Tempest, the figure of Caliban has inspired more nuanced reactions than simple scorn and disgust.
 Also, in J. R. R. Tolkien's The Lord of the Rings, the character of Gollum may be considered to have both disgusting and empathetic qualities, which fit the grotesque template.

-Victor Hugo's Hunchback of Notre Dame is one of the most celebrated grotesques in literature.
-Dr. Frankenstein's monster from Mary Shelley's 1818 novel Frankenstein can also be considered a grotesque, as well as the title character, Erik in The Phantom of the Opera and the Beast in Beauty and the Beast.
-Other instances of the romantic grotesque are also to be found in Edgar Allan Poe, E.T.A.
-Hoffmann, in Sturm und Drang literature or in Sterne's Tristram Shandy.
+Victor Hugo's The Hunchback of Notre-Dame is one of the most celebrated grotesques in literature.
+Dr. Frankenstein's monster from Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus can also be considered a grotesque, as well as the title character, Erik, in The Phantom of the Opera and the Beast in Beauty and the Beast.
+Other instances of the romantic grotesque are also to be found in Edgar Allan Poe, E. T. A. Hoffmann, in Sturm und Drang literature or in Sterne's Tristram Shandy.
 The romantic grotesque is far more terrible and sombre than the medieval grotesque, which celebrated laughter and fertility.
 It is at this point that a grotesque creature such as Frankenstein's monster begins to be presented more sympathetically as the outsider who is the victim of society.
 But the novel also makes the issue of sympathy problematic in an unkind society.
 This means that society becomes the generator of the grotesque, by a process of alienation.
-In fact, the grotesque monster in Frankenstein tends to be described as 'the creature.'
+In fact, the grotesque monster in Frankenstein tends to be described as "the creature".